-Before HIV medicines were available to treat HIV infection, OIs were the main cause of illness and death in people with HIV.
-HIV medicines are now widely used in the United States so fewer people with HIV get OIs.
+OIs are less common in the United States now than they were in the past.
+Because HIV medicines are now widely used in the United States, fewer people with HIV get OIs.
 By preventing HIV from damaging the immune system, HIV medicines reduce the risk of OIs.

 However, OIs are still a problem for many people with HIV.
 Some people with HIV get OIs for the following reasons:

-- About 20% of people who have HIV don’t know that they are infected.
+- According to the Centers for Disease Control and Prevention (CDC), in 2016, about 14% of people with HIV in the United States did not know that they had HIV.
 An OI may be the first sign that they have HIV.

 - Some people who know they have HIV aren't getting treatment with HIV medicines.
 Without HIV treatment, they are more likely to get an OI.

 - Some people may be taking HIV medicines, but the medicines aren’t controlling their HIV.
 Poorly controlled HIV can be due to many factors, including lack of health care, poor medication adherence, or incomplete absorption of HIV medicines.
 People with poorly controlled HIV have an increased risk of getting an OI.